-The very closeness of $\nu_1$ and $\nu_2$ indicates the AFM-QSL and QSL-VBS transitions could have the same correlation length exponent $\nu$ and a single $\nu$ could scale all the quantities.
-To evidently show that, we use an averaged value $\bar{\nu}$ over $\nu_{1,s}$, $\nu_{1,d}$, $\nu_{1m}$, $\nu_{2,s}$ and $\nu_{2,d}$ as a fixed parameter, to fit $z+\eta^*$.
-The data collapse with the single $\bar{\nu}$ for all the cases are shown in previous sections.
-Corresponding exponents are listed in Table.~\ref{tab:fixnu}.
-As compared with Table.~\ref{tab:freenu}, they show very small differences, which means a single $\nu\sim 1.0$ indeed works well at the AFM-QSL and QSL-VBS transitions.
-We mention that due to the imperfect optimization of wave functions, some obtained physical quantities may have slight unavoidable deviations from their exact values.
-However, this would not diminish the reasonability and correctness of the extracted critical exponents, since the large amounts of data from different $(J_{1y},J_2)$ could reduce the uncertainty.
-Note that the physical quantities at different $J_{1y}$ can be scaled very well by smooth curves with similar critical exponents, which is an excellent characterization of the universal scaling functions.
+The closeness of $\nu_1$ and $\nu_2$ indicates that the AFM--QSL and QSL--VBS transitions could have the same correlation length exponent $\nu$ and a single $\nu$ could scale all the quantities.
+To demonstrate this point, we use an value $\bar{\nu}$ averaged over $\nu_{1,s}$, $\nu_{1,d}$, $\nu_{1m}$, $\nu_{2,s}$, and $\nu_{2,d}$ as a fixed parameter to fit $z+\eta^*$.
+The data collapse with the single $\bar{\nu}$ for all the cases was shown in previous sections.
+Corresponding exponents are listed in Table~\ref{tab:fixnu} and only slightly differ from those in Table~\ref{tab:freenu}, which means that a single $\nu\sim 1.0$ indeed works well at the AFM--QSL and QSL--VBS transitions.
+We note that due to the imperfect optimization of wave functions, some obtained physical quantities may have slight unavoidable deviations from their exact values.
+However, this would not diminish the reasonability and correctness of the extracted critical exponents, because the large volumes of data from different $(J_{1y},J_2)$ reduce the uncertainty.
+Note that the physical quantities at different $J_{1y}$ can be scaled well using smooth curves with similar critical exponents, which is an excellent characterization of the universal scaling functions.